Chehalis Gophers

-The Chehalis Gophers was the initial moniker of the minor league baseball teams based in Chehalis, Washington.
-From 1910 and 1912, Chehalis teams had a different nickname each season and played exclusively as members of the Class D level Washington State League, hosting home games at Millett Field.
-The 1912 Chehalis Farmers won the league championship.
+The Chehalis Gophers was the first nickname of the minor league baseball teams based in Chehalis, Washington.
+From 1910 to 1912, the Chehalis Gophers (1910), Chehalis "Proteges" (1911) and Chehalis "Farmers" teams played exclusively as members of the Class D level Washington State League, winning the 1912 league championship in the final season of the league.

+The Chehalis teams were known by a different nickname each season and hosted home minor league games at Millett Field.

 History

-Minor league baseball began in Chehalis, Washington in 1910.
-The Chehalis "Gophers" were charter members of the six–team Class D level Washington State League.
-The Aberdeen Black Cats, Hoquiam Loggers, Montesano Farmers, Raymond Cougars and Tacoma Cubs joined Chehalis as charter members in league play.
+Minor league baseball began in Chehalis, Washington in 1910, when the Chehalis "Gophers" became charter members of the six–team Class D level Washington State League.
+The Aberdeen Black Cats, Hoquiam Loggers, Montesano Farmers, Raymond Cougars and Tacoma Cubs teams joined Chehalis as beginning league play on May 10, 1910.

-The Washington State League was reportedly organized in Hoquiam, Washington at a meeting held on March 6, 1910.
-The league was formed as a six–team league, playing a 21 week schedule.
+On March 6, 1910, the Washington State League was organized in at a meeting held in Hoquiam, Washington.
+At the meeting, Walter A. MacFarlane was elected league president and W. E. Campbell was elected vice president.
+The league was structured as a six–team league, playing a 21-week schedule.
 The franchises voted to split the shares of tickets equally between the home and away teams.
 Ten percent of the ticket earnings were to be given to the league for travel expenses.
-At the initial meeting, Walter A. MacFarlane was elected league president and W. E. Campbell was elected vice president.
-During the 1910 season, the salary cap was set, with a limit of $850.00 per month.
+During the 1910 season, the salary cap was set, with a limit of $850.00 per month per team.

+The month before the Gophers began their inaugural season, during an era in which organized baseball was segregated, the ballclub's ownership hosted a team fundraiser at the Chehalis Glide Theater (1910) by putting on a two-day minstrel show.
+The performance raised $200 for the team and included several Gopher ballplayers.

-Beginning play on May 10, 1910, the Chehalis Gophers placed second in the Washington State League in their first season of play.
-Chehalis ended the season with a record of 35–19, playing under managers Fred Neghring and Thomas Kelly.
+Beginning Washington State League play, the Chehalis Gophers placed second in the final standings in their first season of play.
+Chehalis ended the season with a record of 35–19, playing the season under managers Fred Neghring and Thomas Kelly.
 The Gophers finished 1.0 game behind the first place Raymond Cougars (37–19) in the final standings.
-Fielder Jones of Chehalis won the Washington State League batting title, with a batting average of .358 playing in 37 games.
+A late addition to the team, Fielder Jones of Chehalis won the Washington State League batting title, with a batting average of .358 playing in 37 games.